AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 * The STUDENT_INDEX / STAFF_INDEX / EXTERNAL_INDEX refers to the index number of the target member shown in the displayed student / staff / external list.

 Examples:
-* `search_event_member 1 memtype/stu name/John Doe` searches for a student named John Doe in the first event.
+* `search_event_member 1 memtype/stu name/John Doe` searches for all students named John Doe in the first event.
-* `search_event_member 2 memtype/staff block/A` searches for a staff residing in block A in the second event.
+* `search_event_member 2 memtype/staff block/A` searches for all staffs residing in block A in the second event.

 ### Adding a member into an event: `add_event_member`